vlstill/hsExprTest/ISMUNI.md

 ## Writing questions

-Questions are stored in question directory (defaults to /var/lib/checker/qdir), they have extension '.q.hs'.
+Questions are stored in question directory (defaults to `/var/lib/checker/qdir`), they have extension `.q.hs`.

 Each question contains preamble, which has hsExprTestService comments starting with `-- @` and test definition.